Pricing and Billing Changes for Google Maps API usage

 - Price per Dynamic Street View (0-100.000 street views) = 0.014 USD per each street view

 For a higher number of map loads or street views and other information, you can find details here.

 How has pricing changed?

 On July 16, 2018, a new pay-as-you-go pricing plan went into effect for Maps, Routes, and Places.
 This new plan gives you more flexibility and control over how you use our APIs: You can use as much or as little as you need and only pay for what you use each month.
 We would also like to highlight that we’ve changed the pricing for our Maps, Routes, and Places products.
 For more information on what’s changing, You can review the API-specific billing changes and the guide to Understanding Billing.
-You can also estimate your monthly bill with the pricing calculator.

 I’m a Premium Plan customer.
 Is there anything I need to do?